tomuench/icwe2024_tutorial/session4/readme.md

 In this session, we will focus on integrating web components into HTML pages using Atomic Design principles.
 We will handle events and data binding, and structure a web application using components.
 By the end of this session, you will understand how to organize your components effectively and create a scalable web application structure.

+**Attention**: The include of files into the index.ts is not described.

 ## Objectives

 - Integrate web components into HTML pages using Atomic Design principles.